AregNikoghosyan/Simple-dropdown/README.md

 Prop | Type | Description
 ------------ | ------------- | -------------
-list  (required) | object[] | List with the following keys:name, value. onSelect  (required) | func | Selecting value placeholder | string | Placeholder shown where there are no selected values
+list  (required) | object[] | List with the following keys:name, value. onSelect  (required) | func | Selecting value. placeholder | string | Placeholder shown where there are no selected values.